-The bill also introduces new provisions allowing claimants to pursue ordinary negligence claims against the employer for independent acts of negligence, such as negligent maintenance or repair, without needing to establish the employee's negligence first.
+The bill also introduces new provisions allowing claimants to pursue ordinary negligence claims against the employer for independent acts of negligence, such as negligent maintenance or loading, without needing to establish the employee's negligence first.
 Furthermore, claimants can seek exemplary damages related to the employer's conduct in the second phase of a bifurcated trial.
-Sections 72.054(c), (d), and (e) are repealed, and the changes will apply to actions commenced on or after the effective date of the Act, which is set for September 1, 2025.
+Sections 72.054(c), (d), and (e) are repealed, and the changes will apply to actions commenced on or after the effective date of the Act, or pending actions where the trial begins after that date.
+The Act is set to take effect on September 1, 2025.

 Senate Committee Report: Civil Practice and Remedies Code 72.054 (Civil Practice and Remedies Code 72)